 This has a been good week for advocacy.
-It’s shown that smart advocacy works.
+It’s showing that smart advocacy works.
 Twice advocates went straight back into “the system” looking for results and twice – once with the PACE trial and here with AHRQ report in the U.S. – they got them.

 Spearheaded by Mary Dimmock who for years has lead the fight to secure a better definition, advocates asked the AHRQ to reanalyze it’s finding regarding CBT and GET.